castacks/castacks.github.io/_team/avigyan.md

 link-new-tab: true
 ---

 Avigyan is currently pursuing a Master's in Robotics at Carnegie Mellon University after graduating with a Bachelor's in Computer Science from Jadavpur University, India.
-He is interested in developing perception systems that are robust and efficient through both classical machine learning methods and modern deep learning techniques.
-Currently, his research focuses on how to apply foundational models like LLMs/VLMs in robotics and address challenges in scene understanding and interactive navigation.
+He is interested in Computer Vision with a focus on enabling robust and efficient perception for robotic systems.
+Currently, his research is on applying foundational models like VFMs/LLMs/VLMs to address challenges in 3D scene understanding and interactive navigation.

 Previously, Avigyan was a Research Fellow in AI at IIT Bombay for a year before coming to CMU, working on the problem of Domain Generalization in Computer Vision using VLMs.
-He was also a Research Associate in the Responsible AI working group of [GPAI](https://gpai.ai/) in a social media content moderation project related to AI governance.
+He was also a Research Associate in the Responsible AI working group of GPAI in a social media content moderation project related to AI governance.

 In his free time, he enjoys watching movies, and playing badminton and table tennis.